 Customized I/O with the LabVIEW FPGA Module

-The EVS-1464RT has a field-programmable gate array (FPGA) directly connected to the digital I/O lines.
+The EVS-1464 and EVS-1464RT have a FPGA directly connected to the digital I/O lines.
 If your application requires precise timing or custom I/O behavior, you can use the LabVIEW FPGA Module to reconfigure the digital I/O lines to achieve additional functionality such as custom triggers, timing, PWM outputs, encoder-based queued pulse generators, customer digital protocols, and high-speed counters.

 With the National Instruments machine vision software approach, you can choose to configure your inspection with easy-to-use stand-alone NI Vision Builder for Automated Inspection (AI) software or to program it for more advanced customization using the NI Vision Development Module.
 Both options take advantage of the hundreds of built-in machine vision and image processing functions to enhance images, check for presence, locate features, identify objects, and measure parts.